-One of the key components to statewide justice reform is the integration of key stakeholders into the process to ensure that policy options are transparent and thoroughly vetted.
-OJJDP supports states' efforts to increase the transparency of local law enforcement, prosecutorial, and judicial decisionmaking and to ensure system-involved youth and their families have a voice in the decisionmaking processes.
-As law enforcement is typically the first point of contact in the justice system, procedural justice strategies (i.e., youth and families have a voice, are treated with dignity and respect, believe that the decisionmaking process is fair, comprehend the process, and perceive that key stakeholders are interested in their personal situations) will increase community trust and improve police/community relations.
+One of the key components to statewide justice reform is the integration of key stakeholders to ensure that policy options are transparent and thoroughly vetted.
+OJJDP supports states' efforts to increase transparency of the justice system and to ensure system-involved youth and their families have a voice in the decision-making processes.
+To further these efforts, this solicitation specifically calls for the selected training and technical assistance provider to